-Restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
-The need for these services must result from an accidental injury occurring while the member is covered under the FEHB Program; you pay nothing.
+Restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth are covered within one year of the accident, unless medical necessity dictates otherwise.
+The need for these services must result from an accidental injury.
+You pay a \$5 copay per visit.

-Other dental services not shown as covered
+· Other dental services not shown as covered